stephen-rouxel/gradle-baseline/README.md

 - Adds a `VERSION` file to the root of the JAR containing the project version.

+## Allowed Licenses

+By default only the following licenses for dependencies are allowed:

+- MIT License
+- Apache 2.0 License
+- Public Domain License

+This list can be can extended for an individual project by modifying the `build/bslBaseline/allowed-licenses.json` file.

+The formatting for this JSON can found within the [Licence Report Docs](https://github.com/jk1/Gradle-License-Report#allowed-licenses-file)
 ## Bundled Plugins

 The following plugins are currently bundled in automatically: